-Research Group Sensor Simulation
+Research Group Scene and Sensor Simulation

-Based on our knowledge and experience, we develop realistic simulations to evaluate the performance of electro-optical systems.
 Considered performance metrics range from laboratory measured quantities such as the signal-to-noise ratio, modulation transfer functions, and minimal temperature difference perceived over range performances to the simulation and evaluation of expected output images.
-Typical applications for our software are:

 - analysis and evaluation of design concepts for electro-optical systems,